Inn Din massacre: Massacre

 On 1 September, many of the villagers who were hiding in the mountains began descending to the beaches of Inn Din in search of food.
 Armed soldiers and paramilitary members arrived and detained ten men at the beach, whom they accused of being members of ARSA.
 According to local Rakhine eyewitnesses, the men were moved to the village school at around 5:00 pm, photographed, given a change of clothes, and fed what was to be their last meal.
 The next morning, on 2 September, the men were photographed again by the military, kneeling on the ground.
 They were then marched up a hill and shot in the head by soldiers.
 Soe Chay, a retired soldier and local who supposedly helped dig the mass grave, told Reuters that each victim was shot two to three times.
 According to Chay, some of the victims managed to survive and made noises whilst being buried alive, prompting a group of local paramilitaries to hack them to death with machetes.

 Victims

-The victims were all villagers from Inn Din and included fishermen, an Islamic teacher, and two high school students.
+The victims, all villagers from Inn Din, included fishermen, an Islamic teacher, and two high school students.